 What's better than coming to a camp at FSU?
 Coming to MANY camps at FSU!

-If you are joining us for more than one camp this summer, we wanted you to know that:
+If you are joining us for more than one camp or sessions this summer, we wanted you to know that:

 - You only need to fill out your supplemental forms once.